Photos: Russia attacks Ukraine - NewsBreak

 The hotel where many Associated Press journalists stayed ordered an evacuation within 30 minutes.
 During the hurried checkout, the friendly desk clerk asked: “Did you have anything from the mini-bar?”

-In Mariupol, the Azov Sea port city that many fear will be the first major target because of its strategic importance, AP journalists saw similar confusing scenes of routine and fear.
+In Mariupol, the Azov Sea port city that many fear will be the first major target because of its strategic importance, AP journalists saw similar confused scenes of routine and fear.

 Some residents waited at bus stops, seemingly on their way to work, while others rushed to leave the city that is only about 15 kilometers (less than 10 miles) from the front line with the Donetsk People’s Republic, one of two separatist-held areas recognized by Russian President Vladimir Putin as independent this week in a prelude to the invasion.Zelenskyy declares martial law, warns against panic